daooshee/HLA-Face-Code/train_code/README.md

 Download the DARK FACE training and validation images (DarkFace_Train.zip) from https://flyywh.github.io/CVPRW2019LowLight/.

 Only the ./images folder is needed, the labels are not used.
-Finally, organize them as
+Finally, organize images as

 ```
 ./dataset/DarkFace/images/train/xxx.png